|

 have a rigid hull that is usually made from either fibreglass

-The inflatable tubes are attached to the hull around the edges
+or aluminum.
+The inflatable tubes are attached to the hull

 Since the hull is rigid these boats cannot be folded and